 This tool is nothing more than a little hand pump.
 It comes with a combination vacuum-pressure gauge and a fitting that is attached to the radiator filler neck.
 To check for engine coolant leaks; attach the tool to the radiator and pressurize the radiator to the pressure rating on the radiator cap.

 For example, if you have a radiator cap that says 12 pounds; you pressurize the radiator to 12 lbs. and wait to see what happens.
 If there are no leaks; the system should hold pressure for 10 to 15 minutes.
-So, If it does not hold pressure, the system is leaking.
-Finally, If you cannot see any visible leaks on the outside; it means the leak is inside the engine.
+But, if it does not hold pressure, the system is leaking.
+Finally, if you cannot see any visible leaks on the outside; it means the leak is inside the engine.

 - A blown or leaking head gasket